karantan/nix-and-poetry/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 ```

-Next we can add a few dependencies and our code:
+Next, we can add a few dependencies and our code:

 ```
 poetry add requests